panpf/zoomimage/README.md

 The following are my other open source projects.
 If you are interested, you can learn about them:

-* [sketch](https://github.com/panpf/sketch): A powerful and comprehensive image loader on Android, based entirely on coroutines, with support for GIFs, video thumbnails, and Compose
+* [sketch](https://github.com/panpf/sketch): Sketch is an image loading library designed for Compose Multiplatform and Android View.
+It is powerful and rich in functions.
+In addition to basic functions, it also supports GIF, SVG, video thumbnails, Exif Orientation, etc.
 * [assembly-adapter](https://github.com/panpf/assembly-adapter): A library on Android that provides multi-type Item implementations for various adapters.
 Incidentally, it also provides the most powerful divider for RecyclerView.